 - And lastly, are you promoting it effectively?

-Feel free to let me know how you were able to get past a plateau with your site.
+Feel free to let me know in the comments below, how you were able to get past a plateau with your site.
 Were there other things that worked for you?

 RELATED POST – How To Start a Blog That Will Replace Your Income